jscissr/react-polymer/README.md

 `{property}-changed` events.
 However these events don't bubble, so you have to manually call `addEventListener` yourself.

-This module does a lot of monkey patching, so it only works with React 15.
+This module does a lot of monkey patching on internal APIs of react-dom, so it only works with React 15.
+It is recommended to pin React to a fixed version, and always test new versions before updating.
+There is no guarantee that it will still work, even after patch-level updates of React.

 ## Notes